A Study of Tulmimetostat DZR123 (CPI-0209) in Patients With Advanced Solid Tumors and Lymphomas

 Study Description

-Phase 2 is planned to evaluate safety and tolerability and antitumor activity of CPI-0209 in six disease-specific cohorts (M1 to M6).
+Phase 2 of the study is planned to evaluate safety and tolerability and antitumor activity of Tulmimetostat in six disease-specific cohorts (M1 to M6).
 Patients in Cohorts M1, M2, M3, M5, and M6 will be enrolled at 10 to 29 patients per cohort, using a Simon 2-stage design.
 Cohort M4 will enroll up to 20 patients with lymphoma in a single-stage.
-The primary aim of Phase 2 part of the study is to evaluate the antitumor activity of CPI-0209, and characterize the safety and tolerability of CPI-0209 as monotherapy in patients with selected tumors.

 In Phase 2, two additional doses are planned to be evaluated in cohorts M2 and M3 in 2 stages: Stage 2a and Stage 2b.
-In Stage 2a approximately 20 patients will be enrolled per cohort and will be randomized 1:1 to receive 2 prespecified dose levels of CPI-0209 once daily.
+In Stage 2a approximately 20 patients will be enrolled per cohort and will be randomized 1:1 to receive 2 prespecified dose levels of Tulmimetostat once daily.
 When protocol criteria for initiating Stage 2b will be fulfilled after completion of Stage 2a, then Stage 2b will be opened for enrolment of additional 10 patients in one or both dose arms in each of the two cohorts.
 Thus, up to 40 patients per cohort (M2 and M3) could be enrolled.

 Connect with a study center